Tucker who? Fox News hosts avoid Carlson’s name after ouster

 Brian Kilmeade took over Carlson’s hour, telling viewers that Carlson and Fox had agreed to part ways, “as you may have heard.”
 He swiftly moved on to other stories.

-Hannity led his hourlong broadcast with a story on Hunter Biden, the president’s son, and interviewed Florida Gov. Ron DeSantis and West Virginia Sen. Joe Manchin.
+Hannity led his hour-long broadcast with a story on Hunter Biden, the president’s son, and interviewed Florida Gov. Ron DeSantis and West Virginia Sen. Joe Manchin.

 Carlson’s name came up when Hannity did a segment on the other big media story of the day, CNN’s firing of anchor Don Lemon.
 He brought on Kellyanne Conway, former aide to President Donald Trump, to criticize Lemon as a studio audience cheered.